July 25, 2014

 [ Back To Top ]

-Sun to present seminar on July 28
+Sun, candidate for the bioinformatics faculty position, to present seminar on July 28

 Deqiang Sun, PhD, postdoctoral research associate, Division of Biostatistics, Dan L. Duncan Cancer Center, Department of Molecular and Cellular Biology at Baylor College of Medicine, will present a seminar titled "Epigenome analysis of hematopoietic stem cells," on Monday, July 28, at 11 a.m. in the Clifford Haugen Lecture Hall at the SMHS in Grand Forks.